14phin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the number of lines that contain the pattern "bin" in the file /etc/passwd
+a script that counts the number of directories and sub-directories in the current directory